Harvey and Clarke

 Harvey and Clarke was an American architectural firm formed by Henry Stephen Harvey and L. Philips Clarke in West Palm Beach, Florida, in 1921.
-The firm was active in South Florida for only a few years, but in that time designed a number of distinctive homes, apartments, churches, and commercial buildings.
+The firm was active in South Florida for only a few years, but in that time, designed a number of distinctive homes, apartments, churches, and commercial buildings.
 Harvey was a member of the West Palm Beach Planning Commission.
-Firm member Gustav Maass designed several railroad stations, and became a noted South Florida architect in his own right.
+An additional firm member and staff architect was Gustav Maass, who designed several local railroad stations and later became a noted South Florida architect in his own right.